Pre-flight Background Estimates for COSI: Background simulation

 \subsection{Cosmic-ray and albedo components}

 The input spectra of cosmic rays and albedo components are generated using the tool from~\cite{Cumani_2019}.
 We employ an updated version of the code\footnote{\url{https://github.com/cositools/cosi-background/tree/DC3}}, which includes minor code corrections and more recent data.
 The user can choose the main parameters, including altitude, inclination, geomagnetic cut-off and solar activity.
-Correspondingly, for the BGs we used the average rigidity cutoff (12.6 GV) for COSI's orbit which range from 10.4 to 14.5~GV.
-Solar modulation for protons and helium is accounted for by using the \href{https://www.helmod.org/index.php}{HelMod} online tool \citep{BOSCHINI2018} under the assumption of a data acquisition in the period March – June 2027.
+Solar modulation for cosmic-ray protons and alpha particles is accounted for by using the \href{https://www.helmod.org/index.php}{HelMod} online tool \citep{BOSCHINI2018} under the assumption of a data acquisition in the period March – June 2027.
 The extrapolation to the future solar activity and corresponding solar modulation is done following \cite{Boschini2023}.
-Electrons and positron fluxes have been extrapolated from the values measured with AMS-02 ~\citep{AMS2021} to the values expected in 2027 since no modulation is calculated in HelMod for such primaries.
+Cosmic-ray electrons and positron fluxes have been extrapolated from the values measured with AMS-02 ~\citep{AMS2021} to the values expected in 2027 since no modulation is calculated in HelMod for such primaries.
 The fluxes are calculated with the following formula:

 where $\phi_{e^{\pm}}^{27}$ is the extrapolated flux of undifferentiated electrons and positrons in 2027, $\phi_{e^{\pm}}^{AMS21}$ is the electron-positron flux as published by the AMS collaboration in 2021, $\phi_{p}^{27}$ is the extrapolated proton flux in 2027 as discussed above and $\phi_{p}^{AMS21}$ is the AMS proton flux.
 The ratio from equation~\ref{eq:AMS} can be used as a proxy for the modulation evolution since proton fluxes change in time in a similar manner as electrons and positrons (see~\cite{TempElectron,TempPositron} for more details).
 The albedo photon and neutron spectra and fluxes, as well as the extragalactic gamma-ray background (EGB) component are taken from~\cite{Cumani_2019}.
 In addition to the albedo photons, the 511~keV line contribution from the atmosphere is taken from~\cite{Harris511lineatm} and rescaled to COSI's altitude.
 The resulting spectra are shown in Figure~\ref{fig:DC3input}.
 All of the input files used for the simulations, will be uploaded in the COSI-tools github repository\footnote{\url{https://github.com/cositools/cosi-sim/tree/main/cosi_sim/Source_Library/DC4/backgrounds}} during spring 2026.
 Simulations are using the energy range 10$^2$-10$^9$~keV for these components.